127th Wing: History

 In the fall of 1950, the Air National Guard reorganized its tactical units according to the United States Air Force's Wing Base Organization, which combined tactical and support units under a single wing.
 On 1 November 1950, the 127th Fighter Wing was activated with the 127th Fighter, Air Base, Maintenance & Supply, and Medical Groups assigned.

 In February 1951, the wing and groups were called to active duty.
-Unlike other Air National Guard wings called to active duty for the Korean War, however, the 127th became part of Air Training Command and moved to Luke Air Force Base, Arizona, becoming the 127th Pilot Training Wing.
-Seventeen members of the wing's 172nd Squadron had already volunteered for duty overeseas as members of the regular Air Force the previous month.
-The 197th Pilot Training Squadron of the Arizona Air National Guard, which was already at Luke, and equipped with Republic F-84 Thunderjets joined the wing.
+Unlike other Air National Guard wings called to active duty for the Korean War, the 127th became part of Air Training Command and moved to Luke Air Force Base, Arizona, becoming the 127th Pilot Training Wing.
+Seventeen members of the wing's 172nd Squadron had already volunteered for duty overseas as members of the regular Air Force the previous month.
+The 197th Pilot Training Squadron of the Arizona Air National Guard, already at Luke, equipped with Republic F-84 Thunderjets, joined the wing.
 The wing trained fighter pilots with North American F-51 Mustangs, Lockheed F-80 Shooting Stars and Republic F-84 Thunderjets.
 On 1 November 1952, the wing was inactivated and returned to the Air National Guard as the 127th Fighter-Bomber Wing, transferring its equipment and most of its personnel at Luke to the newly formed 3600th Flying Training Wing.

-In April 1962, Volunteer pilots and ground support personnel from the wing's 172nd Tactical Reconnaissance Squadron began training at Kirtland Air Force Base, New Mexico for Operation Blue Straw, nuclear tests conducted at Christmas Island in the middle of the Pacific Ocean.
-Flying specially equipped Martin RB-57 Canberras, their pilots flew through clouds of nuclear dust gather samples for study.
+In April 1962, Volunteer pilots and ground support personnel from the wing's 172nd Tactical Reconnaissance Squadron began training at Kirtland Air Force Base, New Mexico, for Operation Blue Straw, nuclear tests conducted at Christmas Island in the middle of the Pacific Ocean.
+Flying specially equipped Martin RB-57 Canberras, their pilots flew through nuclear dust clouds to gather samples for study.

-In July 1967, over 80 percent of the Michigan Air Guard's personnel were ordered on active duty to help deal with massive rioting, looting, and arson in Detroit.
+In July 1967, over 80 per cent of the Michigan Air Guard's personnel were ordered on active duty to help deal with massive rioting, looting, and arson in Detroit.
 They guarded utility installations, rode with police and firefighters, guarded prisoners, and secured a base at the Detroit Metropolitan Airport.
-The 110th Tactical Reconnaissance Group was activated and the unit's Air Police contingent was flown to the city.
-Its RB-57s flew over damaged parts of the city producing over 9,000 photos.
-By July 30 all unit personnel but the Air Police had been demobilized.
+The 110th Tactical Reconnaissance Group was activated, and the unit's Air Police contingent was flown to the city.
+Its RB-57s flew over damaged parts of the city, producing over 9,000 photos.
+By July 30, all unit personnel but the Air Police had been demobilized.

 Prompted by a disastrous tornado in Lubbock, Texas, in 1970, the National Guard Bureau set up a pilot program for nationwide civil defense tornado aerial photographic assessment and assigned the mission to the wing's 110th Tactical Reconnaissance Group.